Jeppe på bjerget (1981 film)

 Jeppe på bjerget (English: Jeppe of the Hill) is a 1981 Danish film directed by Kaspar Rostrup.
 The script, written by Henning Bahs, was based on a play of the same name by Ludvig Holberg.

 The film was produced by Nordisk Film and debuted on 16 February 1981.
 It won three Bodil Awards: Best Film, Best Actor (for Buster Larsen) and Best Supporting Actor (for Kurt Ravn).
 It was also entered into the 12th Moscow International Film Festival.

+Synopsis

+A baron and his people decide to capture the poor peasant Jeppe and put him in the lord's bed to see his reaction.